Oziomajnr/Ozioma-Personal-Website/blog/_posts/2017-09-25-consuming-rest-api-in-xamarin-android-using-refit.markdown

 Start a new Xamarin.Android Project### 2.
 Add reference to the REFIT Packages from Nugget

-From the solution explorer, right click on reference then from the menu click on manage nugget packages, this would open up the nugget package manager window, then select the browse tab and search for **refit. **From the search result install the refit library by Paul Betts to the current project.
+From the solution explorer, right click on reference then from the menu click on manage nugget packages, this would open up the nugget package manager window, then select the browse tab and search for **refit**.
+From the search result install the refit library by Paul Betts to the current project.

 ![](/img/1OIPX0ljPlwf6mJBPab4hug.png)

 ![](/img/1tcpd5IC1BClJwma2xKbUxA.png)

 Installing this package would install both Refit dependency and other dependencies we would need to deserialize the JSON.
  So we are all set with what we need to build the app.
 Then we need to define the model of our response and user.

-### 3. Define the Response model
+###3.
+Define the Response model

 We need a C# class to model our response we would be getting from the github api, but first of all let’s see what the response looks like in JSON.
 The URL that I need to list github developers in Lagos is

 <https://api.github.com/search/users?q=location:lagos>

 so that would give us our result in JSON, then we can use it to know what our response model would look like.
  I would make the request using postman, but you can use your web browser

 ![](/img/1JjpFxbuht7DRonestTXRfw.png)

 From the structure of the JSON response we can see that it contains the following

-· The total number of result (total\_count).
++ The total number of result (total_count).

-· A status to show if the result is complete or not(incomplete\_result).
++ A status to show if the result is complete or not(incomplete_result).

-· A JSON array (items) containing the result object ( this is what we are interested in) .
++ A JSON array (items) containing the result object ( this is what we are interested in) .

 The result is paginated that means we can only get 30 items per request, to get more items, we would have to pass the page number as part of the request, but this 30 result would be enough to demonstrate our example.

 So let’s model our response object.

 From the solution Explorer, right click on the project and create a new folder called **Model**, this folder would contain our model for the response and the user.

 Right click on the newly created Model folder and add a new class called **ApiResponse**